-- How can I make use of the OS OpenData service?
+- How can I make use of OS OpenData?

 OS OpenData has been designed to be as easy to use as possible.
 There are three ways to use the service:

-- View: scroll and search through Ordnance Survey mapping in scales ranging from the whole of Great Britain down to street level showing individual buildings.
+- View: scroll and search through OS mapping in scales ranging from the whole of Great Britain down to street level showing individual buildings.

-- Develop: use Ordnance Survey’s mapping API (Application Programming Interface) OS OpenSpace to create interactive web maps.
+- Develop: use OS's mapping API (Application Programming Interface) OS OpenSpace to create interactive web maps.